Will the Cloud Bring Us to Cloud Nine?

 I am by no means a Cloud expert and merely share my current thinking in this article.
 And, of course, I appreciate input as well.

 At FrieslandCampina, we developed a deliberate Cloud strategy, for a number of reasons.
-First of all: agility and scalability.
+First of all: agility.
 Secondly: cost and quality.

 Cloud hosting and computing provide tremendous Agility

 Another angle is Business Intelligence or Digital in general.
-In the area of data analytics, our teams are now using scalable services to analyze large datasets, implementing data lakes, in which we can store enormous amounts of data securely.
-And app development nowadays goes fast and is sometimes business led.
+App development nowadays goes fast and is sometimes business led.
 For IT to then be able to run whatever our business partners come up with (or ask us to deliver) requires agility in computing and hosting power.
-The cloud offers this.
-And the business value this brings is real and measurable!

 Cloud hosting and computing will decrease Cost and increase Quality

-Yet another area is marketing initiated web sites.
-Often, marketing agencies offer an end to end service for campaigns and persistent web presence.
-All good, but in my experience security aspects are often overlooked, and maintenance is close to non-existent.
+Yet another area is marketing initiated websites.
+Often times, marketing agencies offer an end to end service for campaigns and persistent web presence.
+All good, but in my experience security aspects are oftentimes overlooked and maintenance is close to non-existent.
 Leading to friendly and sometimes not so friendly hacks.
-Creating a central Cloud-based web hosting platform from within IT allows for better security and controls.
-With this platform, we control security globally, and new sites can be deployed within a day.
-The related processes are largely automated.
+Creating a central Cloud-based website service from within IT allows for better security and controls.

 Worry about the Vendor eco-system

 So do we move everything to the cloud?
-No. When crisis hits, you typically rely on your vendor eco-system to help resolve these.
+No. When a crisis hits, you typically rely on your vendor eco-system to help resolve these.
 While hosting applications in the Cloud is very attractive, you also need to take into account how important you are for your Cloud partner.
 Will they really go the extra mile for you when your global critical systems are down?
-For that reason we decided to keep our global critical systems with traditional hosting partners for now.
-That might change in future but only after we gained sufficient experience with the vendor eco-system in the cloud.
-On top, some applications require local servers (for latency reasons for example).
-We are looking into solutions for this, such as provisioning Citrix or remote desktop services from the cloud as well.
-My definition of Cloud Nine for this area is to have zero local servers, or if they are needed, that they are managed by an IT company (not by the Dairy Company we are).
+For that reason, we decided to keep our global critical systems with traditional hosting partners for now.
+That might change in the future but only after we gained sufficient experience with the vendor eco-system in the cloud.

 And worry about the impact on your network

-In our network environment we typically have primary leased MPLS lines and secondary Internet break-outs.
+In our network environment, we typically have primary leased MPLS lines and secondary Internet break-outs.
 Moving to the Cloud forced us to relook at our network strategy, rebalancing primary and secondary line capacities (for quality and cost) and starting our Software-Defined Wide Area Network (SD-WAN) project to be able to better balance all types of traffic over the bandwidth we have contracted and pay for.
-As an example: when we initially moved On-Premise Outlook e-mail and SharePoint to the cloud and added capabilities like OneDrive we needed to really upgrade our secondary lines.
-Offsetting this by decreasing primary line bandwidth was hard work but also saved quite a bit of cost in the end.
-Our SD-WAN strategy will ultimately prepare us for the future: an internet and cloud-centric IT environment with user experience as the core success measure versus traditional up-time / bandwidth discussions.